 Embark on a biological expedition to Ecuador, follow in the footsteps of Charles Darwin, and explore the Galapagos Islands- one of the world's most unique and historic ecosystems.

 All students are required to enroll in Biology 373.
 These credits (4) will be applicable to the CSB/SJU Biology major upper division requirement (five upper division lab classes).
 This course also has the EL flag (experiential learning).
-During our trip, there will be some traditional lecturing and testing but most class work will be carried out in the field setting.
-Students will write a scientific paper based on field research and keep a journal of their experiences throughout the trip.
+This course can also be applied to upper division requirements for the Environmental Studies and Secondary Science Education majors.
+During the program, there will be some traditional lecturing and testing but most class work will be carried out in the field setting.
+Students will write a scientific paper based on field research and keep a journal of their experiences throughout the program.

 Course & Program Information